faenrandir/a_careful_examination/communications/discussion-on-believing-women.md

     I am happy to engage with any documentation that is publicly available.
 I’ve read most everything you have posted online and have spent a while digging in mormonpolygamydocuments, so I am comfortable suggesting that you have not directly addressed these problems yet:

-    * Joseph Smith’s conference talk denouncing Brotherton constitutes a lie (two claims were discussed, one likely an exaggeration and one of them was absolutely true; Joseph denounced the claims in totality and besmirched Brotherton in doing so).[^jsbesmirchedmartha]
+    * Joseph Smith’s conference talk denouncing Brotherton constitutes a lie (two claims were discussed, one likely an exaggeration and one of them was absolutely true; Joseph denounced the claims in totality and [besmirched Brotherton in doing so]({{ "/times-and-seasons-apr-15-1842-conference-minutes/" | relative_url }})).
     * Joseph Smith encouraged the spreading of the affidavits against Bennett.
-These included multiple lies against Martha Brotherton’s statement, and Joseph Smith would have known those statements were false and misleading.[^jsknewmisleading]
+These included multiple lies against Martha Brotherton’s statement, and Joseph Smith [would have known those statements were false and misleading]({{ "/affidavits-against-bennets-letters-brotherton-focus/" | relative_url }}).

     > I maintain if these women had stayed silent, JS would have stayed silent too.